Post-Conviction Relief in Arizona

 - Did not involve a victim of 15 years of age or younger

-Our Scottsdale criminal defense attorney is always looking for ways to
+Our Scottsdale Rule 32 post-conviction relief attorney is always looking

-improve the lives of his clients.
-In some instances, this means coming
+for ways to improve the lives of his clients.
+In some instances, this

-to their aid after they have already been convicted of a crime.
-Allow
+means coming to their aid after they have already been convicted of a

-our team to review your case and determine if post-conviction relief in
+crime.
+Allow our team to review your case and determine if post-conviction

 Contact us today and schedule your

-free case evaluation, and our post conviction relief attorney can handle the rest.
+free case evaluation, and our Arizona post-conviction relief attorney can handle the rest.